Abbey Pachter

 About the Author

 During childhood, summers, Abbey Pachter often caught and released ladybugs and fireflies while exploring her backyard in the northwest Indiana dunes.
-She learned to look closely at life forms in classes at the Art Institute of Chicago.
+She learned to look closely at life forms in classes at the Junior school of the Art Institute of Chicago.
 Having earned advanced degrees from the Universities of Michigan and Pennsylvania, Dr. Pachter's professional career included clinical practice in nursing and midwifery, university faculty and administrative positions, and project management in healthcare informatics.
 In retirement, she became a Master Naturalist and resumed writing.

 Literary memberships,